Vanlalzuidika Chhakchhuak

-Vanlalzuidika Chhakchhuak (born 17 March 1998), also known as Zuidika, is an Indian professional footballer who plays as a defender for I-League club Mohammedan.
+Vanlalzuidika Chhakchhuak (born 17 March 1998), also known as Zuidika, is an Indian professional footballer who plays as a defender for Indian Super League club Mohammedan.

 Club career

 Chhinga Veng

 In 2018, Zuidika sign first senior contract with the current Mizoram Premier League and then I-League 2nd Division club Chhinga Veng.
 He made 9 appearances for the club during the 2018–19 I-League 2nd Division.
 Zuidika was a nominee for the best defender award in the 2018–19 Mizoram Premier League.
 After the 2019–20 Mizoram Premier League, Zuidika left the club for Aizawl.

 Aizawl

 On 29 August 2020, it was announced that Zuidika has signed with the I-League club Aizawl for the 2020–21 I-League season.
 He made his debut on 9 January 2021 against RoundGlass Punjab, which they lost 1–0 at full-time.
 He made a total of 11 appearances for the club throughout his debut campaign.